 Confirm Attendance and Reserve Regalia

-Three weeks prior to your ceremony you need to confirm your attendance and reserve your regalia by logging into SIS.sfu.ca. (click on Self-service at top of left-hand menu, click on Confirm Attendance).
+It is important that you let us know you are coming to your ceremony.
+Three weeks prior to your ceremony you will be able to confirm your attendance and reserve your regalia by logging in to goSFU (click on self-service at the top of the left-hand menu and then click on Confirm Attendance).

 Ceremony dates and order cannot be changed.
 Please be sure to plan ahead with your families and employers so that you are able to attend your ceremony as scheduled.
 Students should make arrangements with family or friends for child-minding while they are convocating.